mariorauh/Metagenomic-Data-Collection/README.md

 # Metagenomic-Data-Collection

 Here, we offer you different tools to download, process, and analyze metagenomic metadata.
 Please check below, to see what the different tools can be used for in more detail.
-For Metadata Collection from [MG-Rast](https://www.mg-rast.org/) it is possible to use the [GenerateMetadataFile.py](#Metagenomic-Data-Collection-(via-MG-Rast)).
+For Metadata Collection from [MG-Rast](https://www.mg-rast.org/) it is possible to use the [GenerateMetadataFile.py](#Metagenomic-Data-Collection).
 For elimination of duplicates, we offer the [CSV_Check.py](#CSV-Checker).

-## Metagenomic Data Collection (via MG-Rast)
+## Metagenomic Data Collection

 This command line program offers a pipeline of creating a metadata file based on user-defined input parameters.
 Also, we offer the possibility to download the desired metagenomic files.
 Furthermore, the user has a chance of selecting a threshold to only receive those metagenomic data sets with a proper rarefaction curve.
 All data sets will be downloaded from the official [MG-Rast Website](https://www.mg-rast.org/).